A reduced order model for geometrically parameterized two-scale simulations of elasto-plastic microstructures under large deformations: Example Problems

 Several two-scale simulations with different PODECM surrogate models are run and compared to the full reference FE$^2$ solution.
 To compare the accuracy of the surrogate solutions, the compliance $C \coloneqq \int_{\Gamma} T(x) u_y(x) dx$, where $\Gamma$ denotes the top horizontal edge of the macrostructure and $u_y$ its vertical displacement, is computed at every load step.
 The compliance is an important quantity, often employed in optimization problems.
 Subsequently, the relative error in compliance $\epsilon_C$ and the relative error averaged over all load steps $\bar{\epsilon}_C$ are defined as

 where the subscript $k$ denotes the $k$-th load step and $C^{\text{FE}^2}$ is the compliance computed with the full solution.

 The tested PODECM RVE models are generated for different numbers of training samples $N_{\text{train}}$ and number of basis functions $N$.
 The training data is sampled from $\bar{U}_{xx}\in[0.85, 1]$, $\bar{U}_{yy}\in[0.85, 1]$, $\bar{U}_{xy}\in[-0.15,0.15]$, $v_{\text{void}}\in [0.4, 0.5]$ and $\kappa\in [1.01, 1.5]$ with a Sobol sequence.
-Each sample consists of 50 load steps, where the macroscopic stretch tensor is linearly increased for 25 load steps and then linearly decreased to 0 in 25 steps.
+Each sample consists of 40 load steps, where the {sampled macroscopic stretch tensor is applied to the RVE with a piecewise linear amplitude function that is linearly increased from 0 to 1 for the first 20 load steps and then linearly decreased from 1 to 0 for the last 20 steps}.
 For the ECM algorithm, the number of basis functions for the weighted stress $L$ and the integration error $\varepsilon$ are assumed as fixed with $L=20$ and $\varepsilon=0.01$ for all models.
-The exact settings for each surrogate model are summarized in \cref{table:ex2_comparison_roms}, alongside the averaged relative error in compliance $\bar{\epsilon}_C$, and the run time and speed-up in comparison to the full FE$^2$ solution.
+The exact settings for each surrogate model are summarized in \cref{table:ex2_comparison_roms}, alongside the averaged relative error in compliance $\bar{\epsilon}_C$, and the run time and {online} speed-up in comparison to the full FE$^2$ solution.
 For comparison, the total number of degrees of freedom and quadrature points of the full FE model of the RVE are also provided.
 As can be seen, for all surrogate models the number of quadrature points are reduced by a factor of up to 100 which results in high speed-ups up to 100 times, while errors are below 5\% for all models.
-By increasing $N$ from 10 to 50 for rom\_1 to rom\_5, the error decreases from 4.74\% to 1.54\%, whereas the speed-up reduces from 92 to 26.
-Including more training samples with the same number of basis functions $N=50$ (from $N_{\text{train}}=20$ for rom\_5 to $N_{\text{train}}=100$ for rom\_6) improves the error from 1.54\% to 0.65\% while the speed-up remains roughly the same.
+By increasing $N$ from 10 to 50 for rom\_1 to rom\_5, the error decreases from 4.74\% to 1.54\%, whereas the speed-up reduces from 92 to 26. {Including more training samples with the same number of basis functions $N=50$ (from $N_{\text{train}}=20$ for rom\_5 to $N_{\text{train}}=50$ for rom\_6) improves the error from 1.54\% to 0.39\% while the speed-up remains roughly the same.
 This means that by increasing the sample size, the first 50 basis functions contain more general information that result in a better approximation.
+When more than 50 samples are used for rom\_7 and rom\_8, the error remains roughly the same, implying that 50 samples are sufficient for this problem and including more training data does not improve the results.}